Do Maine Coons Have Oily Fur?

 2. Allergies

-Allergies to food, dust, pollen, and other allergens can result in skin irritation, resulting in an increase in oil production.
+Allergies to food, dust, pollen, and other allergens can result in skin irritation, increasing oil production.

 Discover the 12 most common Maine Coon allergies in my article.